Why massage therapists need to change.

 “Relaxation massage” = Palpate the muscles that feel tight and keep holding it, kneading it, compressing it until it relaxes.
 Lots of lotion or oil.
 Make it rhythmic and work hard and fast to finish the whole body under the time limit the person paid for.

 “Treatment massage” = Assess and plan to balance the RELATIONSHIP between the underlying dysfunctional soft tissue structures (tendons, capsules, ligaments, lymphatic nodules, peripheral nerves, muscle fibres, ACTUAL workable acute scar tissue, trigger points, et cetera).
 Give appropriate self care practices that are safe and relevant to their chief complaint.
-Also understanding that not all musculoskeletal conditions can be fixed through soft tissue manipulation alone and accordingly refer patients to appropriate and competent chiropractors, physiotherapists, and other specialists.
+Also understanding that not all musculoskeletal conditions can be fixed through soft tissue manipulation alone and accordingly refer patients to appropriate and professional chiropractors, physiotherapists, and other specialists.

 Continuing from above , Massage therapists in Ontario are NOT permitted to perform grade 5 joint (High Velocity Low Amplitude) adjustments/mobilizations on patients as it is out of scope of our practice.
 Yes, it is frustrating and very tempting to crack and pop those thoracic joints but like I said, it is not up to us to fix subluxations or misalignments.
 Recognize that you could be further mobilizing hypermobile joints and leaving the hypomobile segment still “stuck” – while there may be some muscular relief immediately as the muscle tension resets, the surrounding musculature will become hypertonic in the near future due to the compensatory guarding mechanism (to prevent further misalignment).
 As the highly skilled father of Gonstead Chiropractor, Clarence Gonstead, once said, “Only fix the subluxations and leave rest of the spine alone.
 If it ain’t broken, don’t fix it”.
 I see and hear about too many therapists attempting to perform HVLA techniques on patients & clients, only to leave them in more pain couple of hours later and only to have them afraid of highly effective manual treatment techniques.